Market insights

 6. “General Purpose Technology” characteristics

-Railways reshaped multiple industries.
-AI appears similarly transformative across professional services, healthcare, finance, manufacturing and education.
+Railways reshaped many industries, from agriculture to manufacturing.
+AI appears to similarly transformative across professional services, healthcare, finance, manufacturing and education.

 1. Today’s leaders are already profitable